 There are a number of skills and qualities which are considered employable.
 Some roles require additional skills, if you’re looking to become a nurse then you might also need to show your caring attributes.
 However, generally speaking, these are the key qualities employers look for in their candidates:

-Creativity and innovation has never been so important in the job market as it is today!
-Thinking outside the box oftens helps develop problem solving skills and can spark inspiration.
+Creativity and innovation Creativity and innovation has never been so important in the job market as it is today!
+Thinking outside the box often helps develop problem solving skills and can spark inspiration.
 It also gives you the opportunity to explore more meaningful results and help to overcome challenges.

 Standing out from the crowd